Unification of Germany: Problem of spheres of influence: The Erfurt Union and the Punctation of Olmütz

 After the Frankfurt Parliament disbanded, Frederick William IV, under the influence of General Joseph Maria von Radowitz, supported the establishment of the Erfurt Union—a federation of German states, excluding Austria—by the free agreement of the German princes.
 This limited union under Prussia would have almost eliminated Austrian influence on the other German states.
 Combined diplomatic pressure from Austria and Russia (a guarantor of the 1815 agreements that established European spheres of influence) forced Prussia to relinquish the idea of the Erfurt Union at a meeting in the small town of Olmütz in Moravia.
 In November 1850, the Prussians—specifically Radowitz and Frederick William—agreed to the restoration of the German Confederation under Austrian leadership.
 This became known as the Punctation of Olmütz, but among Prussians it was known as the "Humiliation of Olmütz."

 Although seemingly minor events, the Erfurt Union proposal and the Punctation of Olmütz brought the problems of influence in the German states into sharp focus.
 The question became not a matter of if but rather when unification would occur, and when was contingent upon strength.
 One of the former Frankfurt Parliament members, Johann Gustav Droysen, summed up the problem:

-We cannot conceal the fact that the whole German question is a simple alternative between Prussia and Austria.
-In these states, German life has its positive and negative poles—in the former, all the interests [that] are national and reformative, in the latter, all that are dynastic and destructive.
-The German question is not a constitutional question but a question of power; and the Prussian monarchy is now wholly German, while that of Austria cannot be.